marko-knoebl/slides/sections/react/92-side-effects/98-the-effect-hook-and-outdated-state-de.md

   useEffect(() => {
     setInterval(() => {
+      // this innermost function will only be created once
       // the variable "count" will always refer to the
       // value from the initial rendering (0) console.log(count);